cazala/synaptic/docs/growing-neural-ca.md

 });
 ```

-The browser demo also rate-limits a small `engine.getCells()` readback and
+The browser demo also rate-limits a small `engine.getCells()` readback.
+It
+center-pads the 24×24 target into the 48×48 inference grid before passing both
+arrays to `measureGrowingNeuralCaState(...)`, then normalizes the padded loss
-passes it to `measureGrowingNeuralCaState(...)`.
-It uses a wider live-state
+back to the training-area basis.
+It uses a wider live-state limit than the
-limit than the training pool, then reseeds inference when values become
+training pool, then reseeds inference when values become non-finite, hidden
-non-finite, hidden channels exceed that range, living cells saturate the grid,
+channels exceed that range, living cells saturate the grid, or a previously
-or a previously formed organism collapses.
-This guard is intentionally outside
+formed organism collapses.
+This guard is intentionally outside the animation
-the animation loop; production rendering should not perform a full state
-readback per frame.
+loop; production rendering should not perform a full state readback per frame.

 ## Exact model semantics